bishaldahal/react-native-khalti-checkout/example/README.md

-# Khalti Payment SDK Example
+# @bishaldahal/react-native-khalti-checkout Example

-This example app demonstrates how to integrate the Khalti Payment SDK into your React Native/Expo application.
+This example app demonstrates how to integrate the `@bishaldahal/react-native-khalti-checkout` SDK into your React Native/Expo application.

 ## Features